interborough/tile-puzzle-game/README.md

 # Tile Puzzle Game
 A website that allows the user to play a tile swapping puzzle game.
-Creating using HTML, CSS, Javascript, and a small amount of JQuery.
+Creating using HTML, CSS, Javascript, and a small amount of jQuery.
 Deployed using Github Pages at the following link: https://interborough.github.io/tile-puzzle-game/

 ## How to Play
 In this game, an image has been cut up into nine pieces, and then each piece is randomly placed into a 3x3 grid.
 To win the game, you must rearrange the image fragments within the grid to recreate the original image.